 We encourage educators to preview the Museum for free.
 A preview visit is the perfect opportunity to learn more about computing history from an expert docent, see a restored historical artifact in action, or plan how your class will spend their time here.
-Present your faculty or staff identification for free admission, and don’t hesitate to ask our knowledgeable staff and volunteers for assistance.
+Present your faculty or staff identification for free admission, and do not hesitate to ask our knowledgeable staff and volunteers for assistance.

 Education staff are always available to answer questions or help develop ideas for integrating computer history into your curriculum.
 Contact us for more information.